bioepirnet-lab/malaria-spatiotemporal-model-nigeria/README.md

-## Description: malaria-spatiotemporal-model-nigeria
-Code for the study “Spatio-Temporal and Mathematical Modeling of Malaria Burden and Intervention Efficacy in Nigeria”, including R (INLA Bayesian spatio-temporal model) and Python (ODE transmission model) implementations.

 # Malaria Spatio-Temporal Model – Nigeria

+**Repository:** malaria-spatiotemporal-model-nigeria

-This repository contains the **code used in the study**:
+This repository contains the code for the study:

 **"Spatio-Temporal and Mathematical Modeling of Malaria Burden and Intervention Efficacy in Nigeria."**

+The manuscript has been **submitted and is currently under review at *Communications in Statistics – Case Studies and Data Analysis*.**

-The repository provides reproducible implementations of the **statistical and mathematical models** used to analyze malaria prevalence patterns and intervention impacts in Nigeria.
+The repository provides reproducible implementations of the statistical and mathematical models used in the study, including:

+- **R code** implementing the Bayesian spatio-temporal statistical model using **INLA**
+- **Python code** implementing the **ODE-based malaria transmission model**

+These models are used to analyze malaria prevalence patterns and evaluate the potential impact of interventions across Nigeria.

 ---

 ## Overview